Rose is Rose by Don Wimmer and Pat Brady for September 22, 2016

 11. Missing large

-boxbabies about 8 years ago
+boxbabies over 8 years ago

 One of my grandma’s favorite stories involved a wooden seesaw, my mom (her daughter-in-law from Germany) and a pair of tweezers.